 You only pay NRST if your property has one to six living units — multiple unit buildings (MURBs) and agricultural, commercial or industrial land are exempt.
 Our realty attorneys calculate NRST fees and file legally required Return on the Acquisition of a Beneficial Interest in Land forms for you.

 Legal Fees to Buy Real Estate in Ontario

 Axess Law provides only the legal services you really need.
 How much does it cost to transfer property title?
 Compare our costs for a property title transfer in Ontario at traditional law firms and you’ll see Axess Law’s all-inclusive fees are a bargain.
 Now that’s smart planning.

+How much does it cost to transfer land title in Ontario?
 Our flat rate fees start from just $649 for property title transfers if you already own the property.
 We close real estate transactions for $999.99 and up for Ontario real estate buyers or $799.99 and up for home sellers.

 What You Get for Flat Rate Legal Fees

 Our qualified real estate professionals ensure land transfer tax affidavits are accurate and complete when filed.

 We advise you if contractor liens or creditor debts are preventing your real estate purchase from closing.
 We refer you to title insurance companies or insurance brokers to discuss extra steps you can take to prevent property title fraud.